The Vikings Didn't Just Terrorize the Medieval World. They Built It.

 A Note on Kindle Unlimited

-Like the rest of the Peak Grizzly catalog, The Viking Expansion is available to Kindle Unlimited subscribers at no additional cost.
-If you're already in the program, this one's waiting for you.
+Like the rest of the Peak Grizzly catalog, The Viking Expansion is available to Kindle Unlimited subscribers at no additional cost, offering an easy way to access in-depth histories without the financial barrier, especially for those building their collection of ancient world stories.

 $3.99 — Get it on Amazon